Evinta

-Evinta is an album by doom metal band My Dying Bride released in 2011.
-It is a development of many of My Dying Bride's older musical themes and riffs, which were re-written for a variety of classical instruments, rather than the traditional metal music instruments; these riffs were combined with new vocals and musics written and arranged by Jonny Maudling (song writer/keyboard player of Kull and Bal-Sagoth) based on My Dying Bride's key works, thus creating a release characteristic of both a studio album and a remix album.
+Evinta is an album by My Dying Bride released in 2011.
+It is a development of many of the My Dying Bride's older musical themes and riffs, which were re-written for a variety of classical instruments, rather than the traditional metal music instruments; these riffs were combined with new vocals and musics written and arranged by Jonny Maudling (songwriter/keyboard player of Kull and Bal-Sagoth) based on the band's key works, thus creating a release characteristic of both a studio album and a remix album.